 First, a Halloween décor staple – the pumpkin.
 It is the ultimate in zero-waste Halloween decorations.
-Instead of buying plastic Jack-o-Lanterns off Amazon, buy some pumpkins from the market.
-Or pick one from your garden.
+Buy some pumpkins from the market or pick one from your garden.
 If you don’t have a pumpkin, a gourd can also suffice.
-Have fun decorating them, carving them up into different designs – spooky or otherwise.
-After Halloween, you can just compost them or feed them to animals.
+Have fun decorating them, carving them up into different designs instead of buying plastic Jack-o-Lanterns off Amazon.
+After Halloween, you can just compost it or feed it to your animals.

 Scary Lighting?
-Use old wine bottles, glass jars and cans.
+Use old wine bottles, glass jars, and cans.
 Paint them black and put little candles inside.
 Line your house or other places with them to create an eerie atmosphere.
-Better yet, reuse other seasonal decorations such as black and orange tree ornaments.
+Better yet, reuse other decorations such as black and orange tree ornaments.

 Want to play batsy?
 Cut out black paper bats and hang them upside down on a clothesline.

-If you want a costume not in your closet, opt for secondhand ones.
-Here, you have two choices: a) to rent or borrow; or b) buy from your local thrift store.
-First, a simple way to go zero waste is to use someone’s costume from previous Halloween celebrations.
+If you want a costume, not in your closet, opt for second hand ones.
+Here, you have two choices: 1. to rent or borrow and 2.) buy from your local thrift store.
+The simplest way for zero waste is to use someone’s costume from previous Halloween celebration.
 Swap clothes with friends and family.

 Reccomended Zero Waste Treats

 Candy?
 Get those in cardboard boxes because those can be recycled.
 Buy in bulk.
 Choose ones with paper-packaging like Pixie Sticks, Nerds, Junior Mints, Milk Duds.
 Or get ones with foil packaging such as Dove Promises or the classic Hershey’s Kisses.

 But you can also encourage healthy habits by giving out fruits.
 Think small, handy, but juicy.
 You could go well with clementines, tangerines, apples, mini pumpkins, or Sun-Maid raisins.